Measuring the dark matter environments of black hole binaries with gravitational waves: Analytic dark dress waveform modeling

 \section{Analytic dark dress waveform modeling}

 The goal of this work is to estimate the detectability of dark dresses and how precisely their parameters can be measured throughout their parameter space.
-While the numerical modeling approach described up until here is currently the most accurate way to model dark dress waveforms, it is not suitable for this task, requiring $\order{\SI{10}{\hour}}$ to track a single system starting at \SI{5}{\year} before coalescence.
+While the numerical modeling approach described up until here is currently the most accurate way to model dark dress waveforms, it is not suitable for this task, requiring $\order{\SI{10}{\hour}}$ on a single CPU to track a single system starting at \SI{5}{\year} before coalescence.
 Here we instead build an analytic approximation of the output of these models.
+We begin by reviewing the phase evolution of static dresses.
+We then explain the qualitative insights from numerical modeling that enable us to construct our approximate model with a similar form.
+Lastly, we quantitatively connect our insights to the the physics governing dark dress evolution and present our new model's functional form.

-For a static DM spike ($\rho_\rmDM(r, t) = \rho_{\rmDM,i}(r)$), the phase left until coalescence was derived analytically in Paper I. Assuming circular orbits, the gravitational wave frequency of the quadrupole radiation and the black hole separation are related through $f = \frac{1}{\pi} \sqrt{\frac{G_N M}{r^3}}$.
+For a static DM spike (for which $\rho_\rmDM(r, t) = \rho_\rmDM(r, t=0)$), the phase left until coalescence was derived analytically in Paper I. Assuming circular orbits, the gravitational wave frequency of the quadrupole radiation and the black hole separation are related through $f = \frac{1}{\pi} \sqrt{\frac{G_N M}{r^3}}$.
 Substituting this into \cref{eq:r_eom}, solving for $f(t)$ and integrating $2\pi$ times the frequency over time from $f$ to the coalescence frequency $f_c$ gives the phase

 defined up to an additive constant $\phi_c$, the ``phase at coalescence''.
 Here, $\hyp$ is the Gaussian hypergeometric function and

 is the phase for a vacuum system with chirp mass $\mathcal{M} = \left(m_{1} m_{2}\right)^{3 / 5}/\left(m_{1}+m_{2}\right)^{1 / 5}$.
 The DM density profile normalization enters through the parameter $c_f$:\footnote{ This expression corrects Eq.~(B4) of Paper I, which was missing a factor of 8 in the denominator.
 This typo was simply one in typesetting the equation; it did not have an impact on any of the results of Paper I. }